Explaining Generalization Power of a DNN Using Interactive Concepts: Explaining Generalization Using Concepts

-Finally, in Figure~\ref{fig:visualization}, we visualized several representative salient concepts, covering low-order, middle-order, and high-order concepts.
-We used the aforementioned AlexNet-CIFAR-10 and VGG-11-CIFAR-10, and we set the threshold $\tau = 0.05 \cdot \max_{S} \vert I(S \vert \boldsymbol{x}) \vert $.
-We found that salient concepts of different orders were usually made up by the image patches that contained the discriminative parts of the object.
+Finally, in Figure~\ref{fig:visualization} (b), we visualized several salient concepts, covering middle-order and high-order concepts.
+We used the aforementioned experimental settings of AlexNet-CIFAR-10 and VGG-11-CIFAR-10, and we set { $\tau = 0.05 \cdot \max_{S} \vert I(S \vert \boldsymbol{x}) \vert $}.
+We found that salient concepts of different orders were usually made up by image patches that contained discriminative parts of the object.

-\subsubsection{Generalization to testing samples}
+\subsubsection{Generalization to Testing Samples.}

-This subsection aims to verify that \textbf{compared to high-order interactive concepts, low-order interactive concepts are more likely to have the distribution in training samples being similar to the distribution in testing samples.} Compared to previous studies using the gap of the loss~\cite{pac_bound,generalization_bounds,spectrally_bound,bousquet2020sharper,deng2021toward,haghifam2020sharpened, haghifam2021towards} or the smoothness of the loss landscape~\cite{flat_minima,loss_lanscape,foret2021sharpness,kwon2021asam} to investigate the generalization power of a DNN, the disentanglement of interactive concepts provides us \textit{a new and more straightforward perspective} to define the generalization power of a DNN. \emph{I.e.}, \textit{if an interactive concept is frequently extracted by the DNN from training samples, then it is also supposed to frequently appear in testing samples.
-Otherwise, the interactive concept is not considered to be well generalized.}
+Before the analytic explanation for the generalization power of a DNN, let us first experimentally verify that \textbf{compared to high-order interactive concepts, low-order interactive concepts are more likely to have the distribution in training samples being similar to the distribution in testing samples.} To this end, previous studies used the gap of the loss~\cite{generalization_bounds,bousquet2020sharper,deng2021toward,haghifam2020sharpened, haghifam2021towards} or the smoothness of the loss landscape~\cite{flat_minima,loss_lanscape,foret2021sharpness,kwon2021asam} to investigate the generalization power of a DNN.

+In comparison, the decomposition of interactive concepts provides us \textit{a more straightforward way} to define the generalization power of a DNN. \emph{I.e.}, \textit{if an interactive concept is frequently extracted by the DNN from training samples, then it is also supposed to frequently appear in testing samples.
+Otherwise, this interactive concept is not considered to be well generalized.}